filakhtov/gentoo-use-docs/dev-lang/python.md

 This flag can be safely disabled.

+### valgrind
+Pass the `--with-valgrind` option to the configure script.
+This would ensure that many false positive reports produced by running Python under the Valgrind profiler will be correctly supressed.
+It is also recommended to disable Python's custom memory allocator PyMalloc to catch even more memory leaks.

+This flag should normally be disabled.

 ### verify-sig
 Perform signature verification of the upstream source code archive before extracting it and building the package.